top of page

 The judges controversially described Agathe as a “victim” of the April 6, 1994 plane attack that killed her husband, the event that sparked the genocide that left over 800,000 Tutsis dead.

 Yet civil society groups aren’t convinced.
-Patrick Baudouin, lawyer for the International Federation for Human Rights, “deplored the absence of indictment”, saying there was enough material to justify a trial.
+Patrick Baudouin, a lawyer for the International Federation for Human Rights, “deplored the absence of indictment”, saying there was enough material to justify a trial.

 What’s Next?